 The most important thing to keep in mind as you decide what clothes to pack is to be appropriate and modest.
+It is essential to be sensitive to the culture of the Dominican Republic.
 While you're out working during the day, cotton t-shirts and appropriate length shorts are great!
 Make sure to pack nicer clothes for church and worship times.
 Here are a few packing tips as you begin preparing for your trip.